E-commerce which Solution and how ?

 Most popular safe payement gateways used in Switzerland by SMEs.

 PayPal allow you to send, shop and pay your way with one account.
 This system (US) has been used for a long time because it is compatible with lots of countries currencies.
-Nevertheless, their integrated API for E-commerce platforms is becoming more and more “manipulative“.
+You have 2 kind of solutions, personal or business.

-Credit card processing solution with Paypal allows to pay without the need to create an account with them Nevertheless, they tend to “hide” this option into the checkout interface in order to attract a maximum of new clients for themselves.
-In fact, the fees transfer cost from their platform to a private IBAN account is quite high.
-As many US products, it is a practical ans secure intermediary but but not really “democratic” neither flexible.
+Paypal Business or Pro allow people to pay without having to create an account with their company.
+Nevertheless, their integrated business option is becoming more and more “manipulative” because they tend to “hide” this option into the checkout interface in order to attract a maximum of new clients for themselves.
+The fees transfer cost for Switzerland from their platform to a private IBAN account is quite high.
+As many US products, it is a practical and secure intermediary but but not really “democratic” neither flexible.

 With E-payment solutions from PostFinance, online shop operators can process all standard payment methods.
 This allows you to collect payments for your online shop efficiently and reliably, saving you the need to issue invoices, among other benefits.
 It can be integrated into your WooCommerce WordPress Shop.